scottgallant/xaprb-src/content/blog/2015/10/11/personality-assessments.md

 It's important to be careful when using the assessments in hiring, in particular.
 If you base a hiring decision on an assessment that hasn't been subjected to adverse impact analysis, you could open yourself to claims of discrimination.
 I use the results to help me have a better conversation with the candidate, not to make a hire/reject decision.

 A lot of the tests are just fluff.
 They're like horoscopes, designed to sound meaningful for everyone.
 In fact, there have even been experiments on how much people believe personality assessments.
-The answer is they believe in the results, even when they really did just get copy-pasted from an astrology book and everyone got the same answers.
+(People believe the tests are accurate, even when the results are copy-pasted from an astrology book and everyone got the same answers.
 This is known as the [Barnum effect](https://en.wikipedia.org/wiki/Barnum_effect).
 You can take this [bogus assessment](http://forer.netopti.net/) yourself; after doing so, see how good you think the results are.
-This is a good trick to play on your friends.
+This is a good trick to play on your friends.)

 Ironically, you can usually tell the smoke-and-mirrors tests by looking at how polished and slick the reports are.
 The better tests are usually more concerned with information than appearances.